 - Both of them do not react with water, even at high temperatures.

 - They do not liberate hydrogen from acid.
 On treatment with concentrated nitric acid, they become passive.

 - Both form polyvalent bridged hydrides of covalent nature.

 - Halides of both are polyvalent, bridged, and of low melting points.
 Halides are Lewis acids.

 - Oxides and hydroxides of Be and Al are amphoteric.
-So, they react with acid as well base.
+So, they react with acid as well as with base.

-- Both form carbide, that on hydrolysis yields Methane.
+- Both form carbide, which on hydrolysis, yields methane.